rochelleterman/PS239T/Install.md

 This should open a programming interface in your default web browser.
 It may take a few minutes the first time.
 To close, just close your browser and then `CTRL-C` to end the process in the command line.

-Software Carpentry maintains a list of common issues that occur during installation may be useful on the [Configuration Problems and Solutions wiki page.](https://github.com/swcarpentry/workshop-template/wiki/Configuration-Problems-and-Solutions)
+Software Carpentry maintains a list of common issues that occur during installation may be useful for our class here: [Configuration Problems and Solutions wiki page.](https://github.com/swcarpentry/workshop-template/wiki/Configuration-Problems-and-Solutions)

 Credit: Thanks to [Software Carpentry](http://software-carpentry.org/workshops/) for providing installation guidelines.